 If complaints are made about the above issue, this does not necessarily point to any error.
 If the covering pane is covered by condensation, the area where light is emitted should dry within 20 minutes of driving with the low beams turned on.
 The time for this process can vary, however, due to the ambient temperature and relative humidity.
 This process is normal according to physical laws and harmless from a technical point of view.
 The exact physical processes are explained in the TI "Condensation on headlamps".
 This TI is also a very good aid for discussing the issue with customers.
 If the condensation becomes so heavy, however, that water drops form on the inside of the covering pane, the seals on the headlamp should be checked for damage.
 As a corrective action, dry and optionally clean the headlamp with oil-free compressed air.
 Remove the ventilation elements (see Fig. 1) from the fog lamp.
 Install optimized ventilation elements with part no. 71753060 in the headlamp (see Fig. 2).

-The technical information and practical tips have been compiled by HELLA in order to provide professional support to vehicle workshops in their day-to-day work.
-The information provided on this website is intended for use by suitably qualified personnel only.
+The following technical information and tips for practical use have been set up by HELLA in order to offer professional support to automotive workshops in their daily work.
+The information available here on this website is only to be used by appropriately trained specialist staff.

-Reprinting, distribution, reproduction, exploitation in any form and disclosure of the contents of this document, even in part, is prohibited without our express, written approval and indication of the source.
-The schematic illustrations, pictures and descriptions are for explanation and presentation of the document text and cannot be used as a basis for installation or design.
-All rights reserved.
+The reprinting, distribution, reproduction, exploitation in any form and disclosure of the contents of this document, even in part, is prohibited without our express written approval and indication of the source.
+The schematic illustrations, figures and descriptions are for explanation and presentation of the document text and cannot be used as a basis for installation or design.
 All rights reserved.